|

 | [in] | type_intruder | a pointer to the intrusive element in the user type. |

-| [in] | modify | the update function to act on the type_intruder wrapping elem. |
+| [in] | modifier | the CCC_Modifier to act on the type_intruder wrapping elem. |

 Note that this operation may incur unnecessary overhead if the user can't deduce if an increase or decrease is occurring.
 See the increase and decrease operations.
 O(1) best case, O(lgN) worst case.